Theodore-Jones-IT-Consulting/Estate-Static-CMS/README.md

 python path_to_script.py /path_to_template_directory /path_to_data_file.json
 ```

-- Replace `path_to_script.py` with the actual path to the script file.
 - `/path_to_template_directory` should be the directory where the master HTML template is stored.
 - `/path_to_data_file.json` is the path to the JSON file containing the site-wide data.